 To be sure, I do believe that a historical Jesus existed, but comparing the evidence for this obscure figure to well-attested figures like Alexander the Great is an extreme exaggeration.

 So, how could a Christian professor like Blomberg make such an egregious error regarding the first biographies of Alexander?
 Because the wording in Strobel’s book is horribly misleading.
 What the sentence should read is: “The two earliest biographies of Alexander the Great [that are fully extant today] were written by Arrian and Plutarch more than four hundred years after Alexander’s death in 323 B.C., yet historians consider them to be generally trustworthy” .
-The actual earliest biographies of Alexander did not survive the bottleneck of lost texts during the Christian Middle Ages, but they are still partially preserved for us today through fragments and quotations (in scholarly volumes such as Felix Jacoby’s Fragments of the Greek Historians).
-That hardly entails the implication of Strobel’s misleading wording, which implies that nobody bothered to write a biography until four centuries after Alexander, but ancient authors (by comparison) were rushing to jot down the deeds of Jesus much earlier.
+The actual earliest biographies of Alexander did not survive the bottleneck of lost texts during Late Antiquity and the Middle Ages, but they are still partially preserved for us today through fragments and quotations (in scholarly volumes such as Felix Jacoby’s Fragments of the Greek Historians).
+That hardly entails the implication of Strobel’s misleading wording, which (without explaining the nuance) could imply that nobody bothered to write a biography until four centuries after Alexander, but ancient authors (by comparison) were rushing to jot down the deeds of Jesus much earlier.
 Quite to the contrary: Alexander had multiple eyewitnesses and contemporary sources, whereas nobody wrote a gospel about Jesus until half a century after his death, in a different language, and in different lands, drawing primarily from oral traditions and hearsay.

 So why do historians find Plutarch’s and Arrian’s biographies to be “generally trustworthy”?
 Once more, Strobel gets it wrong when he has Blomberg state: